iTzCrutchie/AtlasLoot_Enhanced-TheWarWithin/README.md

 # AtlasLoot_Enhanced
 AtlasLoot Enhanced Updated for The War Within.
-I do not take credit for the original AtlasLoot Folder.
-That goes to the original authors, Lag123 and others listed on the main Curseforge website: https://www.curseforge.com/wow/addons/atlasloot-enhanced
+I do not take credit for the original AtlasLoot Enhanced.
+That goes to the original authors, Lag123 and others listed on the main [Curseforge website](https://www.curseforge.com/wow/addons/atlasloot-enhanced).

-I have simply took fixes from the community (https://github.com/repsejnworb/AtlasLootTWWFix/releases/tag/atlaslootenhanced-tww-fix-11.0).
+I have simply took fixes from the community and [repsejnworb](https://github.com/repsejnworb/AtlasLootTWWFix/releases/tag/atlaslootenhanced-tww-fix-11.0).
 From there I started adding the items.

+## Status
-There are still several that are missing and I will be updating loot and items as I can.
-This version currently has all the factions and mounts moved over and will have the raid and dungeons within the week.
+There are still several items that are missing and I will be updating loot and items as I can.
+This version has all factions, mounts, Nerub-ar, and the upcoming World Events, Brewfest and Hallow's End.

-I am uploading to Github for others to pull from and contribute if they are up for it.
-If the authors ask me to take this down I will but just wanted to provide an update to the ommunity for the time being.
+### Disclaimer
+I am uploading this to Github for the time being for the community to use an updated AtlasLoot Enhanced.
+I know there is the Dungeon Journal but AtlasLoot provides more tables than just the dungeons and raids.
+I am working on this in my free time so some updates may be really fast others may e slow.
+If you want to contribute, please use issues or pull requests.